chakrabar/chakrabar.github.io/_posts/articles/2018-01-05-porting-existing-libraries-to-dotnet-core.md

 1. The `*.csproj` has changed a lot.
 So, better create a new project with required framework and version.
 Then add the code to it.
 2. Since the project file does not list the reference `C#` files, just copying them over to the new project folder automatically includes them in the project.
 3. Now try to build it.
 Obviously it'll fail as it does not have the other project & NuGet references.
 Add them.
 4. Add the required project references.
-Make sure they already are .NET Core projects, else the port will not work.
+Make sure they already are .NET Core projects, else the port might not work (think CopatShim).
 5. Add the required NuGet packages.
 Make sure the NuGet package targets `.NET Core` or `.NET Standard`.
 Sometimes you might have to add multiple packages what used to be part of a single package.
     1. Else look for alternative packages which can do the same job.
     2. Many 3rd party packages have unofficial .NET Core port, which works fine.
     3. Sometimes you need to select the "include pre-release" options in NuGet package manager to get latest version that works.
 Make sure the pre-release is stable.
-    4. If none of this works, _you might be stuck !_
+    4. If none of this works, _you might be stuck !_ Add non-standard versions of the package and hope it runs.
 6. Because of the NuGet changes, some of the `namespace` would have changed.
 Find out the new namespace and do a "Replace All" in your project.
 7. Some of the APIs (the interface, class, method, parameters etc.) might have changed as well.
 Make necessary changes in the code so that it complies with the new APIs.
 8. `app.config` or `web.config` does not work as they used to.
 Ideally move all the required settings to `appsettings.json` file or other configuration sources.
 Make necessary code changes to use settings from the new source.